NetaZuckerman/Sewer/README.md

 2) conda activate sewer

-after that import the relevent files from data2 to the sewer folder in data3 by the importEnvs script. make sure that is the exact folder name from data2
+after that, you should import the relevent files from data2 to the sewer folder in data3 by the importEnvs script. make sure that the name in the script args is identical to the folder name in data2

 3) ./importEnvs NGSXX_XXXX2021   i.e - NGS84_21042021.